aesara-devs/aesara/doc/extending/extending_aesara_c.rst

 The general principle, in the reference counting paradigm, is that the owner of a reference to an object is responsible for disposing properly of it.
-This can be done by decrementing the reference count once the reference is no longer used or by transfering ownership; passing on the reference to a new owner which becomes responsible for it.
+This can be done by decrementing the reference count once the reference is no longer used or by transferring ownership; passing on the reference to a new owner which becomes responsible for it.

-Some functions return "borrowed references"; this means that they return a reference to an object **without** transfering ownership of the reference to the caller of the function.
+Some functions return "borrowed references"; this means that they return a reference to an object **without** transferring ownership of the reference to the caller of the function.
 This means that if you call a function which returns a borrowed reference, you do not have the burden of properly disposing of that reference.
 You should **not** call Py_XDECREF() on a borrowed reference.